ulf1/bwsample/README.md

  [15, 16, 17, 0]]
 ```

-The default setting is `shuffle=True` to permutate all indices before splitting the BWS sets,
-and to shuffle each BWS set in a final step.
+The default setting is `shuffle=True` to shuffle each BWS set in a final step.
 Random shuffling requires approx. 5-8x more time.
 The behavior is still maintained to display 1 example in the succeeding BWS set.